ssjlee93/infosys-kaggle-exercise/docs/PackageStructure.md

 - controller
   - ExcerciseController
-- dao
-  - COVID19Dao
-  - COVID19DaoFileImpl
 - models
-  - CSVDatum
-  - DBDatum
+  - COVID19
 - repository
-  - DBRepository
+  - COVID19DataRepository
 - App.java

-## DAO
+## Crawling

-Spring boot allows us to skip DAO; hwoever, to access local file, I added DAO for CSV files.
+Reading and loading to DB is on an api.

-## Models
+## Previous version

+### DAO

+To access CSV file.
+- DAO
+  - DatumDao (interface)
+  - DatumDaoFileImpl

+Conclusion:
-CSV Datum reads data from CSV
+Created an API for reading CSV data from a particular date.
+Files are read and saved using JPA repository
+No need for DAO for files

+### models

+- models
+  - CSV Datum
-DB Datum reads and writes data from DB
+  - DB Datum

+CSV Datum to read CSV data
+DB Datum to read/write to DB.

+Conclusion:
+Merged the two models.